-Position termination according to location given in figure 33 or 34.
+Position termination according to location given in FIG-URE 32 or FIGURE 33.
 In addition, position termination so it is free from any obstructions and 12" above the average snow accumulation.

 At vent termination, care must be taken to maintain protective coatings over building materials (prolonged exposure to exhaust condensate can destroy protective coatings).
 It is recommended that the exhaust outlet not be located within 6 feet (1.8m) of an outdoor AC unit because the condensate can damage the painted coating.